BhimPrasadAdhikari/life-coach/README.md

 - **Remember important details** about you across sessions using vector memory
 - **Intelligently route** between text, audio, and image responses

-> I built this to demonstrate that I can design, architect, and implement complex AI systems from scratch — not just follow tutorials.
+> I built this to demonstrate that I can build and operate a complete multimodal AI application from scratch — not just follow tutorials.

 ---